dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-that that is what I'm saying a list person would say little around but do it but there's a bit warmer
+that is what I'm saying a list person would say little around but do it but there's a bit warmer